SumitSundergiri/AtheleticAttire/README.md

 # AthleticAttire
 Generation India Project
-A E-commerce website using SpringBoot And Angular js frameworks
+A E-commerce website using SpringBoot And React frameworks